twnzl/nanium/README.md

 The overall result of this example service is a List of instances of class TestDto.
 But it will return only one per second until 10.
-So the client can, for example, show the result list immediately and subscribe to the Observable to add each new record as soon as it will arrive.
+So the client can, for example, show the result list immediately and subscribe to the Observable to add each new record as soon as it arrives.
 It is not recommended using this to implement a sort of event mechanism.
 Events will be supported directly by nanium shortly.
-It is meant for that clients must not wait for the whole response of an expensive operation but can start to use parts of it as soon as they are available.
+It is meant so that clients do not have to wait for the whole response of an expensive operation but can start to use parts of it as soon as they are available.

 ## Exception/Error handling

 If a service executor throws an Error, it can be caught as usual when using promises.
-Again no matter if within the server or on a remote client.
+Again, it does not matter whether you are on the server or on a remote client.

 ```ts
 try {